Click a topic, or press the enter key on a topic, to reveal its answer.

 If you obtain a new roommate, the landlord is entitled to the name of the roommate.
 If you seek to sublet, the landlord may make a variety of inquiries about the proposed subtenant and the reasons for the sublet.

 If your apartment rents for over $2,700, the landlord may send an Income Certification Form for the purpose of petitioning for high-rent/high-income deregulation.
 If you fail to respond, the HCR will send a subsequent form, demanding an answer which, if not responded to in time, may result in deregulation and eventual eviction.
 Other than these circumstances, the landlord may not insist that you divulge private information.
-For more info, visit our Deregulation FAQ page.
+For more info, visit our Deregulation Frequently Asked Questions page.

 Note, however, that this does not apply to applications for an apartment which you have not yet rented, or to renewals in unregulated apartments.
 Landlords may make a variety of inquiries to determine if you are a credit-worthy and desirable tenant prior to renting you an apartment.